Quartz vs. Quartzite — Understanding Your Countertop’s True Nature

 Quartz: The Engineered Alternative

-Quartz countertops are man-made, crafted from ground stone and resins that are molded into durable, consistent slabs.
-It’s marketed as “the beauty of marble with the durability of granite.”
-That’s partly true — but not always.
+Quartz countertops are engineered stone surfaces crafted from ground quartz crystals and resins, molded into uniform slabs.
+Often marketed as “the beauty of marble with the durability of granite,” quartz offers consistent appearance and reduced maintenance — but not all quartz is created equal.

 Modern Challenge:

-Many newer, lower-cost quartz products include crushed marble filler, which reintroduces calcium into the mix.
-This can make the surface vulnerable to the same acid etching that affects natural stone.
+Many newer, lower-cost quartz products include crushed marble filler, reintroducing calcium into the mix.
+This makes them vulnerable to the same acid etching and discoloration seen in natural stone.

 Our Approach:

-Quartz can’t be honed or polished like natural stone — the resins react differently to friction and heat.
-Instead, Rose Restoration uses specialized high-grit quartz diamonds and precision patching to restore shine and correct surface flaws without damaging the material.
+Quartz can’t be honed or polished like marble — its resin reacts differently to heat and friction.
+At Rose Restoration, we use specialized high-grit quartz diamonds, engineered surface repair techniques, and precision patching to restore shine and correct flaws without damaging the resin layer.

 Best For: